sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/kubernetes/kubernetes-network-policies.md

 ---

 {: .goal}
-> At the end of this module, you will be able to use the Sysdig UI to understand the network traffic in your Kubernetes/EKS clusters and workloads, as well as how to use NetworkPolicies to control it.
+> By the end of this module, you will be able to use the Sysdig UI to understand the network traffic in your Kubernetes/EKS clusters and workloads, and how to use NetworkPolicies to control it.

 1. TOC
 {:toc}